Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-At 24 years old, the third overall pick in the 2017 Draft has quietly become one of the league's best players.
+At 25 years old, the third overall pick in the 2017 Draft has quietly become one of the league's best players.
+He is the clear alpha on the Celtics.
+While you may hear Jaylen Brown trade rumors, no such rumors exist for Tatum.
+From a likability standpoint, the introverted Tatum is gaining more and more exposure.
+His adorable son “Deuce” likes to join dad for his post-game interviews.
+And I’m starting to him on more and more commercials, adding to his popularity.
 With all of the attention on guys like Ja Morant, Luka and even the 2021-22 rookie class, the reality is that Tatum very well could be the main guy to invest in moving forward.